osrf/TSC-RMW-Reports/humble/eclipse-cyclonedds-report.md

 With Cyclone DDS this behaves the same as well as others.
 With [zenoh-plugin-dds](https://github.com/eclipse-zenoh/zenoh-plugin-dds) the disruption of a temporary out-of-range WiFi link is quickly resolved once the connection is re-established.
 As the level of discovery information shared by the zenoh protocol is extremely small when compared to DDS, and much of the information exchanged by DDS is not even necessary, the communication is re-established immediately without inundating the network with discovery data as in the DDS case.

 The disruption of a temporary out of range WiFi link is quickly resolved once the connection is re-established.
-As the level of discovery information shared by the zenoh protocol in extremely small when compared to DDS, and much of the information exchanged by DDS is not even necessary, the communication is re-established immediately without inundating the network with discovery data as in the DDS case.
+As the level of discovery information shared by the zenoh protocol is extremely small when compared to DDS, and much of the information exchanged by DDS is not even necessary, the communication is re-established immediately without inundating the network with discovery data as in the DDS case.

 __How long does it take to launch a large application like RViz2 over WiFi?__